My Abortion Story

 "I want to see it," I said.

 They printed out a black and white image with two sonogram photos side by side, and there, in me, was this tiny little bean of a thing.
 I felt my heart expand and a wide electric blast of warmth come over me.
-It is all okay.
-It is all going to be okay.
-Without words I felt this little soul say that we were cool, that we'd meet again, and there was nothing to worry about.
+It is all OK.
+It is all going to be OK.
+Without words I felt this little soul say that we were cool, that we'd meet again and there was nothing to worry about.

 “Can I take a picture of it?”
 I asked.